flyteorg/flyte/rfc/system/0008-community-plugins.md

 - Create a `community` folder under `flytekit/plugins` and keep releasing the plugins in that folder as separate `pypi` packages.
 - Configure CI to only run tests on `plugins/community` when there are changes.
-- Keep releasing plugins alongside flytekit.
+- Keep releasing community plugins alongside flytekit, even if there are no changes.
-- Update [CODEOWNERS](https://github.com/flyteorg/flytekit/blob/master/CODEOWNERS) for the `plugins/community` folder, enabling contributors to merge community plugins (it requires granting Write permissions to contributors on `flytekit`).
+- Explicitly mark plugins as community maintained in the import via `import flytekitplugins.contrib.x`
-- Explicitly mark them as community maintained in the import via `import flytekitplugins.contrib.x`
+- Plugin authors are responsible for maintaining their plugins, and `flytekit` maintainers are responsible for final approvals and merging into the repo.

 ### Promotion process to official plugin